agvxov/tbsp/README.md

 \<node-type\> is the name of a tree-sitter node type.
 The rule will run only if such node is encountered.
+Multiple types can be specified which signals an OR relationship.
+Separate them with whitespace.

 \<...\> is the code associated with the rule.
 Its provided in the backend language.